Château de Malmaison: Where Roses Reign

 Before leaving my daughter pointed out something interesting back in the main house.
 She guided me to a beautiful painting just off the entrance.
 It wasn’t the painting’s beauty that caught her eye; it was the

-location, perched on an easel in the corner of the room.
+location.
 What made the painting spectacular was the fact this family portrait stood exactly where it was painted.
 You could see the fireplace in the background, the ornately painted walls, and the gold and crystal chandelier hanging above.
 With the exception of the human subjects, over 200 years later…nothing had changed in the room.

 The roses Josephine and her gardeners planted on the grounds of Malmaison over 200 years ago are alive and thriving, like the memory of Napoleon & Josephine.